by Freddy Tran Nager, Founder of Atomic Tango; photo courtesy of MarcyVeryMuch.com…

-Now all those products are valid services in 2016 — smartly, no social media — but I immediately questioned Digital Agency’s competence at any of these.
+Now all those products are valid services today — smartly, no social media — but I immediately questioned Digital Agency’s competence at any of these.
 Why aren’t they using influencers or premium ads, instead of spam, to reach me?

 “We wanted to follow up regarding the email we sent over last week that referenced our desire to help your company:”

 Who speaks like this?
-Imagine if I walked up to a near stranger and said, “I’d like to reference my desire to help you…” They’d probably taser me.
+Imagine if I approached a stranger and said, “I’d like to reference my desire to help you…” They’d probably taser me.
 Now, it’s not the worst sentence I’ve ever read, but it’s another sign that these guys aren’t marketing pros.